Sanonda

 Hubei Sanonda Co., Ltd. is a Chinese pesticide producer, based in Jingzhou, Hubei Province.
-As at 31 December 2016, state-owned enterprise ChemChina via Sanonda Group (A share) and Adama Agricultural Solutions (B share) owned a combined 30.75% stake.
+As of 31 December 2016, state-owned enterprise ChemChina via Sanonda Group (A share) and Adama Agricultural Solutions (B share) owned a combined 30.75% stake.
 It was followed by the Government of Qichun County (0.70%).
 A share accounted for 61.27% share capital, comparing to 38.73% for B share (domestically traded share for foreigner in mainland China).

 In 2016, a plan to acquire 100% stake of Adama Agricultural Solutions from ChemChina was announced, by issuing new shares to ChemChina and a private equity fund (芜湖信运汉石) that related to China Cinda.
 The B share held by ADAMA (which would become treasury stock) would be canceled.
 After the deal ChemChina would owned over 70% stake.
 As China Cinda was also owned by the State Council indirectly (via the Ministry of Finance).
 The total stake held by the Central Government of China was unknown.